Frequently Asked Questions

 • This is a common feature of land sale where development may be an option.
 It means that if planning consent were granted for anything other than private equestrian or agricultural use within 25 years the vendors will benefit at 25% of the enhanced value.
 The objectives of WCLT Ltd are clearly set out to protect the area for nature and wildlife as a community asset.
 Therefore there can be no development of the land by WCLT Ltd and so the overage clause is not a concern.
 But it does demonstrate that any alternative buyer would probably try for development.

-• We will have to keep on raising funds to cover our costs for as long as we own the land, which will be in perpetuity.
-Much of the practical work will be done by volunteers.
-We will raise money through grants, local fund-raising campaigns including setting up some way for people to provide regular support, business sponsorship and other business opportunities consistent with our aims, such as corporate training days or produce sales.
+• We continue to keep on raising funds to cover our costs for as long as we own the land, which will be in perpetuity.
+Much of the practical work is done by volunteers.
+We raise money through grants, local fund-raising campaigns including setting up some way for people to provide regular support, business sponsorship and other business opportunities consistent with our aims, such as corporate training days or produce sales.